‘Nature abhors a vacuum’,1 thus Aristotle’s negative and incomplete statement.

 A Muslim echo chamber

 10. More specifically stated, unperturbed (to wit, in Nirvana) hence exerting no pressure, hence no information.
-In any case, better a useful fiction (i.e. lie) than a useless or even disruptive fact (i.e. truth).
+In any case, better a useful fiction (i.e. lie) than a useless or even disruptive fact (i.e. truth) such as that at death the human dissolves without a remainder, for instance a soul or psyche.

-11. Useful fictions (indeed metaphors in general) are a simplified means to personal salvation/wholeness (i.e. stasis = closure).
-All the great religions are useful fictions, as are the notions of universal happiness, the ending of poverty; the goodness of man; the soul (invented about 400 BC by the Greeks), the spirit, the self (as Atman or Brahman), angels, the devil (Luther’s favourite fiction), life after death, heaven, hell, karma, transubstantiation, Original Sin (St Augustine’s most cherished psychological (i.e. soul-full) cat-of-nine-tails) and so on and on.
+11. Hence useful fictions (indeed metaphors in general) are a simplified means to personal salvation/wholeness (i.e. stasis = closure).
+All the great religions are useful fictions, i.e. adult fairy tales, as are the notions of universal happiness, the ending of poverty; the goodness of man; the soul (invented about 400 BC by the Greeks), the spirit, the self (as Atman or Brahman), angels, the devil (Luther’s favourite fiction), life after death, heaven, hell, karma, transubstantiation, Original Sin (St Augustine’s most cherished psychological (i.e. soul-full) cat-of-nine-tails) and so on and on.

-12. Like the 10 commandments or the traffic rules, both unknown to mammals other than humans.
+12. Like the 10 commandments or the traffic rules, both domestication templates unknown to mammals other than humans.

-13. Irrefutable because written down in an ancient scripture of unknown provenance like the Jewish Bible (including the New Testament, the Upanishads the Buddhist sutras or chanted as vox populi, therefore vox dei thus producing an echo chamber effect.
+13. Irrefutable because written down in an ancient scriptures of unknown provenance like the Jewish Bible (including the New Testament), the Upanishads, the Buddhist sutras or chanted as vox populi, therefore vox dei, thus producing an echo chamber effect.

 A very Christian Echo Chamber